 Where IT Hardware is Made and Why It’s Important

 Where do your computers come from?
 Your servers?
 Wireless?
 Where a piece of hardware is made, and who makes it, is more important to your business' operations and security than you might think.

 Should the Internet be Open or Closed?

 Should the Internet be open (Net Neutrality) or closed (paid priority)?
-Most Web users are on the side of Net Neutrality...but if we look closer, we'll see that the issue is not so black-and-white.
-This WOOF examines the possible consequences of both classifications, and what the future may hold.
+Most Web users are on the side of Net Neutrality...but if we look closer, the issue is not so black-and-white.
+This WOOF examines the possible consequences of Net Neutrality, and what the future may hold.

 May 01, 2014

 ICANN Looking for a New Home – What Does This Mean for the Internet?

 ICANN, the organization responsible for the "roots" of the Internet, is looking for a new oversight body.
 The U.S. has decided to transition ICANN to a more global governance.
 Does this move risk the Internet's safety?